nedelec/cytosim-2017/tutorials/tutorial1.md

 In cytosim, this property of the motor is controlled by a specific parameter:

-    ...
     set hand dynein
     {
         ...
         activity = move
         hold_growing_end = 1
     }
-    ...

 Do you see a difference with the default behavior (`hold_growing_end = 0`)?

 ## The end

 Congratulation, you have completed the tutorial.
+If you have suggestions on this material, please email us at *feedback AT cytosim.org*